After trying for almost a decade, Fayetteville mom gets miracle baby

 When Mevlana turned 40, she decided to pursue other options.

-"And what I ultimately decided was to find a sperm donor, which I found online and he happens to be anonymous and then I used my egg and so I went through the whole process of IVF a few times," Mevlana said.
+"And what I ultimately decided was to find a sperm donor, which I found online.
+He happens to be anonymous, and then I used my egg.
+So I went through the whole process of IVF a few times," Mevlana said.

 Over the course of eight years and three miscarriages later, baby Khef came into the world via surrogate in 2022 and made Mevlana the happiest woman in the world.

 "He's great, he loves music, he just makes me laugh every single day.
-The laugh and smile and brings me so much joy.
-I'm sure most parents feel this way, you know when you're seeing the world through a child's eyes it's just a whole new experience," Mevlana explained.
+The laugh and smile bring me so much joy.
+I'm sure most parents feel this way, you know, when you're seeing the world through a child's eyes it's just a whole new experience," Mevlana explained.

 Mevlana also adds that male role models in Khef's life are important and she's thankful to have her dad and brother who live locally be active in his life.